Cajon High School: Academics

 Cajon High School is part of the International Baccalaureate Organization (IB) including the high school portion of the Middle Years Programme and IB Diploma Programme.
 The school offers the AVID program as well.
 It has exemplary Mock Trial and Academic Decathlon teams, and numerous Cajon students are members of the California Scholarship Federation, National Honor Society and the National Forensic League Debate and Speech Honor Society (National Speech and Debate Association).

 Athletics

 In 1987, Cajon Football won its first CIF Southern Section Championship.
 In 1995 the Cajon Football team was the first team in the history of San Bernardino to go undefeated in the regular season, winning games by an average score of 42-7.
 In the 2007-2008 school-year, Cajon won 12 San Andreas League championships (Arroyo Valley, Carter, Colton, Pacific, Rialto, San Bernardino, & San G) and the girls basketball team also won the CIF championship for the first time in Cajon's history (for any basketball team).
 The girls basketball team also won CIF in the 2008-2009 School year.
 In the 2012-2013 academic year, Cajon changed leagues to the Citrus Belt League - (Ike, AB Miller, Redlands, REV, & Yucaipa).
-In 2017 Cajon won its second CIF football championship 54-28 against Downey High School.
+The school's athletic grounds and football stadium was dedicated after alumni and future Heisman Trophy winner and NFL player Jayden Daniels in 2024.